tong-normal-guy/orchid-shop-PRN231SU25/OrchidsShop.PresentationLayer/README_API_INTEGRATION.md

 # OrchidsShop API Integration Guide

 This document explains how to use the Presentation Layer API services to interact with the OrchidsShop.API backend.
-This guide has been updated to reflect all fixes and improvements made during development.
+This guide has been updated to reflect all fixes and improvements made during development, including the new admin functionality.

 ## Overview

 The Presentation Layer provides a complete set of API services and models that match the structure and responses from OrchidsShop.API.
 These services handle HTTP communication, error handling, pagination, and data transformation.

 **✅ All API integrations have been tested and verified working with real backend endpoints.**

+**🆕 NEW: Admin functionality with full CRUD operations for orchids management.**

 ## Architecture